 However, the company is keen to explore other routes into new international markets and is therefore interested in potential collaboration with other ice cream or dessert manufacturers.
 The company is offering the opportunity to manufacture and market its products under licence.

 Through such a collaboration, it would make available its secret recipes and production processes to the partner, as well as marketing and sales support, in return for a licence fee.
-Alternatively, the company would consider a joint venture agreement for the production and sale of its products in the partner’s country / territory.

 - Type of partner sought: Partners should have experience in the manufacture of frozen foods and ideally ice cream and desserts.
 They should be committed to high quality manufacturing standards (ideally accredited by the British Retail Consortium (BRC) or a similar global food safety standard).